• Menu

 20. Sensory Shape Blocks

-If you are alright with spending a little bit of money, check out this sensory shape blocks toy you can purchase at the link below.
-Your child can learn about shape identification as well as color recognition.
+If you’re alright with spending a little bit of money, check out these sensory shape blocks that you can purchase at the link below.
+This excellent resource will help your little ones work on their shape identification and color recognition skills, as you encourage them to explore the colors and textures of each shape.